j54854/mySimPy/README.md

 # mySimPy
-Source codes for Qiita entries on "SimPy and discrete event simulation"
+Source code for Qiita entries on "SimPy and discrete event simulation"